romcal/romcal/README.md

 -   `christmastideEnds`: Specifies the end of the Christmas season.
 Can be either `t` (traditional where Christmastide ends on Epiphany), `o` (ordinary where Christmastide ends on the Baptism of the Lord) and `e` (extraordinary where Christmastide ends on the Presentation of the Lord).
 Defaults to `o` if not specified
 -   `epiphanyOnJan6`: If `true`, fixes Epiphany on January 6th always.
 Usually, Epiphany will be set to a Sunday between 2 - 8 Jan based on an internal calculation.
 Defaults to `false`.
 -   `christmastideIncludesTheSeasonOfEpiphany`: If `false`, the season of epiphany (i.e. days before Epiphany and days after Epiphany) will not appear within the Christmastide. `true` by default.
--   `corpusChristiOnThursday`: Determines if Corpus Christi should be celebrated on Thursday on the 7th week of Easter (60 days after Easter) or Sunday (63 days after Easter).
-Defaults to `false`.
+-   `corpusChristiOnSunday`: Determines if Corpus Christi should be celebrated on Sunday (63 days after Easter) or on Thursday of the 7th week of Easter (60 days after Easter).
+Defaults to `true` (Corpus Christi is celebrated on Sunday by default).
 -   `ascensionOnSunday`: Determines if Ascension should replace the 7th Sunday of Easter (42 days after Easter).
 Defaults to `false` where Ascension will be on Thursday, 39 days after Easter, if value not recognized or specified.
 -   `type`: Determines the type of calendar output.
 Can either be `liturgical` or `calendar`.
 Defaults to `calendar` if value not recognized or specified.
 The `liturgical` year runs from 1st Sunday of Advent of the given year to Saturday of the 34th Week of Ordinary Time in the following year.
 The civil year on the other hand refers to the standard year from Jan 1 - Dec 31.
 -   `query`: A nested query object which filters the dates according to the given criteria.
 For more details on how to use queries, see [Queries](#queries) section.